Error logs are the first port of call for any outage. Great error logs provide context and cause to a mysterious, 3am outage. Engineers often treat…

 Organizations both small and large that deal with personal data must be compliant with GDPR rules.
-At Coralogix, we’ve been working hard to be prepared for GDPR.
-Preparing your data for GDPR can be a daunting task, so we thought we’d shed some light on the issue.
+At Coralogix, we’ve been working hard to be prepared for GDPR logging and monitoring.
+Preparing your data for GDPR log management can be a daunting task, so we thought we’d shed some light on the issue.

 The regulations come into effect on May 25, 2018, and in general, terms affect any EU organization, organizations with an EU presence, and organizations with EU customers.
 The penalties for those who should comply with the regulations are severe: companies could face penalties of up to €20 million or 4% of their annual worldwide revenue, whichever is higher.